davidecavaliere/serverless-api-decorators/README.md

   # also add the sls-api-decorators plugin
   # this will avoi you to manually set the functions in serverless.yaml
   - sls-api-decorators

+custom:
+  # this will be the same output folder set up in webpack.config.js
+  artifactsFolder: .webpack

 ```
 create webpack.config.js